 Maintain Clarity and Consistency

-Use a consistent visual language: colors, symbols, and line styles should be repeatable across diagrams so people do not have to relearn conventions every time.
+Use a consistent visual language: colors, symbols, and line styles should be repeatable across diagrams so people don’t have to relearn conventions.
 Always include a legend that explains notation such as “solid line = synchronous API call” and “dashed line = asynchronous event.”
-These small details save a lot of confusion.
+These small details prevent confusion.

 Treat Diagrams Like Code

-Keep diagrams accurate by treating them like source code: version control them, tie updates to PRs, and review changes.
+Keep diagrams accurate by treating them like source code: version control them, tie updates to pull requests, and review changes.
 Text-based diagram tools make this practical and reliable34.

 Practical steps:

-• Centralize and socialize: Publish diagrams where the team naturally looks—wiki pages, docs site, or the repo README—and use them in planning and onboarding.
+- Centralize and socialize: Publish diagrams where the team naturally looks—wiki pages, docs site, or the repo README.
+Link architecture pages such as your internal C4 model guide or diagrams-as-code examples so people can find canonical artifacts quickly.

 Applying Diagrams in a TypeScript and React Ecosystem

-Turn abstract diagramming guidance into practical artifacts for the stack many teams use: TypeScript, React, Next.js, and Node.js.
+Turn abstract guidance into practical artifacts for stacks that many teams use: TypeScript, React, Next.js, and Node.js.
 Diagrams force you to answer architectural questions before code is written, clarifying integrations and responsibilities.

 C4 Context Diagram for a SaaS Application

 For a typical SaaS platform, start with a C4 Context diagram to define boundaries.
 Place the “SaaS Platform” in the center and show users (Project Manager, Team Member) and external services (payment processor, email provider, SSO).
-This map sets scope without implementation details and is excellent for product discussions.
+This map sets scope for product discussions without implementation detail.

 Zooming In with a Container Diagram